ECCC-MSC/open-data/docs/msc-data/lightning/readme_lightning-geomet_en.md

 ### Usage tips

+Retrieving the list of latest layer timesteps available:

+* Users can use the `layer` query parameter in WMS GetCapabilities requests to point to a specific layer and retrieve a smaller XML payload with up-to-date temporal dimensions.
+Example for the lightning density layer: [https://geo.weather.gc.ca/geomet?&service=WMS&version=1.3.0&request=GetCapabilities&layer=Lightning_2.5km_Density](https://geo.weather.gc.ca/geomet?&service=WMS&version=1.3.0&request=GetCapabilities&layer=Lightning_2.5km_Density)
+* Users can also get the most up-to-date time dimensions for all layers that have a time interval in minutes, including lightning density, in a single query, via the use of the `LAYERS_REFRESH_RATE=PT1M` query parameter.
+In addition, all layers with a time interval in minutes will be included in this GetCapabilities.
+Example for the query: [https://geo.weather.gc.ca/geomet?LAYERS_REFRESH_RATE=PT1M&SERVICE=WMS&REQUEST=GetCapabilities](https://geo.weather.gc.ca/geomet?LAYERS_REFRESH_RATE=PT1M&SERVICE=WMS&REQUEST=GetCapabilities)
+* Additional information is available in the [handling time with WMS section](../../../msc-geomet/wms_en#handling-time)

 WMS styles:

 * The list of available WMS styles is provided in the WMS GetCapabilities response ([example of a WMS GetCapabilities request](https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities&layer=Lightning_2.5km_Density))